snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 In this Sprint, participated in creating the presentation for the workshop on the project insights, I have dealt with creating the slides on C-Sharp technology and its scope for the implementation for our web application.

 Helping team in preparing the workshop documentation and presented the documentation in class.

+Working on the documentation part for mid term presentations.